 Visual Studio Projects¶

-The build system contains alpha support for generating Visual Studio project files to aid with development.
+The build system automatically generates Visual Studio project files to aid

 Structure of Solution¶